 The Jacksonville Port Authority (JAXPORT) is a full-service, international trade seaport in the Southeastern United States.
-JAXPORT owns and manages three cargo terminals in Jacksonville, Florida, including the Blount Island Marine Terminal, the Dames Point Marine Terminal and the Talleyrand Marine Terminal.
+JAXPORT owns and manages three cargo terminals in Jacksonville, Florida.

 JAXPORT and its maritime partners handle containerized cargo, automobiles, recreational boats and construction equipment (Ro/Ro), dry and liquid bulks, breakbulk commodities, and oversized and specialty cargoes.
 In 2013, JAXPORT’s three cargo terminals handled a total of 8.2 million tons of cargo, including more than 926,000 TEUs – a new container record – and more than 630,000 vehicles.
 JAXPORT now ranks as the No. 1 vehicle export port in the United States, and Jacksonville is the top container port in the State of Florida.